weichnn/Evaluation_Tools/readme.md

 # Evaluation Tools

-These tools are based on DSO work for motion estimation or SLAM work.
+These matlab and python tools have motion estimation function for visual odometry or SLAM works.

 * associate: to associate timestamp between two file
 * AlignSimEfficient: to compute the a sim(3) to get rmse